YaoYao1995/i-Razor/README.md

 # Instruction to reproduce i-Razor

-Code to reproduce the experiments in “*i-Razor: A Neural Input Razor for Feature Selection and Dimension Search in Large-Scale Recommender Systems*”.
+Code to reproduce the experiments in “*i-Razor: A Differentiable Neural Input Razor for Feature Selection and Dimension Search in DNN-Based Recommender Systems*”.

 Our code is mainly implemented with reference to the Tensorflow implementation of AutoFIS.
 The URL is: https://github.com/zhuchenxv/AutoFIS